Probing the Morphology of Polarized Emission Induced by Fluctuation Dynamo using Minkowski Functionals: Conclusions

 \section{Conclusions}

 Using synthetic $\pf$ maps of synchrotron emission originating due to the action of fluctuation dynamo, we showed that the number of connected polarized structures ($\ncc$) and their filamentarity ($F$) is a powerful measure to understand the underlying driving mechanism in turbulent, magnetized plasma. $\ncc(>\pf)$ peaks at a certain $\ppeak$ which is directly related to the $\pmean$ of the entire emitting volume.
-This is significant because telescope noise in real observations makes detection of faint polarized emission across the emitting medium difficult, which renders measuring $\pmean$ a challenging task.
-In such a case, $\ppeak$ can be used as a measure of $\pmean$ within 10\% accuracy.
-Since $\ppeak$ lies above $\sim0.1$, a typical level current telescopes can measure in diffuse media, for turbulence driving on scales ranging a factor of 4, $\ppeak$ can be measured using Minkowski functionals.
-For systems where turbulence is driven on $\lf<L/8$, $\ppeak \approx \pmean$ is expected at a lower value \citep[see][]{BS21}, and likely will not be detectable.
+This is significant because telescope noise in real observations makes the detection of faint polarized emission across the emitting medium difficult, which renders measuring $\pmean$ a challenging task.
+In such a case, $\ppeak$ can be used as a measure of $\pmean$ within $10\%$ accuracy.
+Since $\ppeak$ lies above $\sim0.1$, a typical level current telescopes can measure in diffuse media.
+For turbulence driving on scales ranging a factor of 4, $\ppeak$ can be measured using Minkowski functionals.
+For systems where turbulence is driven on $\lf<L/8$, $\ppeak \approx \pmean$ is expected at a lower value \citep[see][]{BS21} and likely will not be detectable.
 However, this will provide an upper limit on $\ppeak$.

 Intrinsically larger polarized structures on scales comparable to $\lf$, that can be measured at high frequencies ($\gtrsim3\ghz$), tend to have larger $F$ compared to smaller structures, irrespective of their $\pf$.
-However, increasing Faraday depolarization towards low frequencies leads to breaking up of these large-scale structures into smaller structures with $F$ higher than that of the intrinsic structure.
-This leads to more `canal-like' structures with $F \approx 1$, and can span over a significant fraction of the emitting medium.
+However, increasing Faraday depolarization toward low frequencies leads to the breaking up of these large-scale structures into smaller structures with $F$ higher than that of the intrinsic structure.
+This leads to more "canal-like" structures with $F\approx 1$, and can span over a significant fraction of the emitting medium.
 Furthermore, these canals span over scales that are comparable to the turbulence driving.
-For turbulence driven on small scales, the volume filling polarized structures are more filamentary.
-Therefore, high resolution observations are necessary to understand the origin of turbulence driving in subsonic media.
+For turbulence driven on small scales, the volume-filling polarized structures are more filamentary.
+Therefore, high-resolution observations are necessary to understand the origin of turbulence driving in subsonic media.